-SEER is an authoratitive source of information on cancer incidence and survival in the United States.
+SEER is an authoritative source of information on cancer incidence and survival in the United States.
 SEER currently collects and publishes cancer incidence and survival data from population-based cancer registries covering approximately 28 percent of the U.S. population.

-MDS is a group name for a number of specific diseases.
-As the MDS progresses, it may manifest as several subtypes.
-This is a part of the disease process.
-Abstracting each of the subtypes would result in over-counting these diseases.
-Code the first subtype that is diagnosed.
-Do not change the histology code or create a new abstract for any subsequent specific MDS subtypes.
+For MDS diseases (9980, 9982, 9983, 9985, 9986, 9989, 9991, 9992), abstracting each of the subtypes would result in over-counting of the diseases.
+1. Code only the first subtype that is diagnosed.
+2. Do not change the histologycode or create a new abstract for any subsequent specific MDS subtypes